 Manaslu Circuit Trek is for someone who is looking for a more rustic, less commercialized trek to the wilderness.
 It is relatively more remote as compared to the other trekking regions but quite affordable.

 Manaslu Circuit via Tsum Valley Trek cost increases because of the charges of the restricted permits.
 In addition, it also increases with the addition of the days when you add a side trip to Tsum Valley in the Manaslu Circuit trek.
-This automatically adds-in to total trek cost.
+This automatically adds-in to the total trek cost.